StrangeBeeCorp/docs/docs/thehive/user-guides/date-field-definitions-alerts-cases.md

 This topic defines each date field used in alerts and cases in TheHive.

+!!! note "Stages and statuses"
+    Some of those dates are based on the stage of alerts and cases.
+To learn more about how statuses and stages interact, see [About Statuses](../administration/status/about-statuses.md).

 ## Date field definitions for alerts

 | API field |  Definition        |